Richmound

-The village has a community hall, church, skating arena, curling rink, ball diamonds, stores, and a hotel.
+The village has a community hall, church, skating arena, ball diamonds, a credit union and a general store.
 The K-12 School was closed in 2008, and students are now bussed to a neighbouring village.

-Local lore states that Richmond, British Columbia is actually named after Richmound.
-It is said that the founding fathers of Richmond BC simply forgot to add the 'U' in a classic (and historical) spelling error.
+In September 2023, the leader of a sovereign citizen group Romana Didulo and about fifteen to twenty-five supporters took up residence in a former school.
+Didulo responded to demonstrations against her presence in Richmound by allegedly threatening local officials through emails and social media posts.
+At 5:51am on September 3, 2025, Didulo, along with others, were arrested as part of a raid by the RCMP on the Richmound School.

 History

 Richmound incorporated as a village on May 5, 1947.